2025 Show sponsors thanked

 A grand exhibit for a pandemic

-This time of the year usually is show week in Camden when the festival rolls into town.
+Autumn is the time of the year when show week is in Camden, and the festival rolls into town.

 That has not stopped the Camden Show society from getting into action and the spirit of the event.

-Committee member Jason Sharpe provided a taste of the show with a colourful temporary display at the recent sponsors’ night.
+Committee member Jason Sharpe provided a taste of the show with a colourful temporary display at the 2021 sponsors’ night.

 I was lucky enough to attend the sponsors’ night as the guest of Ian Johnson, the principal at IJ Ag Services.

-Jason out-did himself and blew everyone away with his creativity.
-His artistic work with pumpkins, corn, hay, chooks, and other produce to be seen to be believed.
+Jason outdid himself and blew everyone away with his creativity.
+His artistic work with pumpkins, corn, hay, chickens, and other produce must be seen to be believed.

-If you want to learn how to make a pumpkin look classy beside a handsome bale of hay surrounded by a chorus of chooks, have a chat with Jason.
+If you want to learn how to make a pumpkin look classy beside a handsome bale of hay surrounded by a chorus of chooks, chat with Jason.

 Jason observed that ‘you cannot understand where you are going without knowing where you have come from’.
-He used this philosophy in his construction of the temporary display and his acknowledgement of the rich history of the Camden Show.
+He used this philosophy in building the temporary display and acknowledging the rich history of the Camden Show.

 It was a real shame that it was only a temporary display.
-I am sure it would have appealed to lots of others in the absence of the 2021 show.
+I am sure it would have appealed to lots of other members of the Camden community with no show in 2021.

 <pics>